15 Best Work From Home Jobs in 2023

 Yes.
 With social media, everything can be seen by everyone.
 And if you demonstrate a strong voice in your personal accounts, even if it’s a Twitter post discussing the latest movies, and post consistently, it can really be a door opener.

-Your social media posts can add value to your resume and your professional portfolio, as they show clearly that you can run and manage a successful social media campaign.
+Your social media posts can add value to your resume and professional portfolio, as they clearly show that you can run and manage a successful social media campaign.

 You can also follow companies and brands that you admire.
 Remember that your social media accounts may very well be your client’s first impression of you.
 And you will surely want to leave a good impression.

-It’s also always a good idea to have a personal blog to portray your enthusiasm and interest in websites.
+Having a personal blog to portray your enthusiasm and interest in websites is also always a good idea.

-One of the key skills to being a great social media manager is to be flexible, as the social media panorama moves so quickly nowadays.
+One key skill to being a great social media manager is flexibility, as the social media panorama moves quickly nowadays.

 Ultimately, if your enthusiasm is genuine, people will notice it, and you might land that gig sooner than you expect.